moorepants/dissertation/_sources/davisbicycle.txt

 Coulomb coefficient is :math:`t_B = 0.15 \pm 0.05` :math:`N \cdot m`.

 .. todo:: Show example fit?

+.. todo:: link to the source files and data

 To calculate the applied steer torque, :math:`T_\delta`, we need an estimate of the upper bearing friction, :math:`T_U`.
 A simple assumption is that the